ayushpateria/GITTHEFLAG/README.txt

 Jim was laid up for four days and nights.
 Then the swelling was all gone and he was around again.
 I made up my mind I wouldn’t ever take a-holt of a snake-skin again with my hands, now that I see what had come of it.
 Jim said he reckoned I would believe him next time.
 And he said that handling a snake-skin was such awful bad luck that maybe we hadn’t got to the end of it yet.
+He said he druther see the new moon over his left shoulder as much as a thousand times than take up a snake-skin in his hand.